Kialo requires cookies to work correctly.

 Should politicians be required to reveal their finances?

-Politicians should be required to reveal their finances.
+Politicians should be required to reveal their finances to the public.

 Access to politicians' financial information could reveal if they act morally or not (even if their finances are all legal).